dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 >**NOTE:** There are still complex tests in SqlServerDsc today that are
 >_very_ slow due to old bad practices.
 There are also examples of where
->these _very_ slow tests have been rewritten to be self-sustaining (which
+>these _very_ slow tests have been rewritten to be self-contained (which
 >duplicates code) and become _extremely_ fast in comparison!

-By having self-sustaining test the contributor now only needs to find a `Context`-block similar to what their change needs, duplicate that and modify the mocks and asserts accordingly.
+By having self-contained test the contributor now only needs to find a `Context`-block similar to what their change needs, duplicate that and modify the mocks and asserts accordingly.
 They do not need to worry about code in parent blocks messes up their new test.